Tyndale Bible: Challenges to Catholic doctrine

 In many reform movements a group of elders would lead the church and take the place of the Catholic priests.
 These elders were not a separate class from the common believers; in fact, they were usually selected from amongst them.
 Many reformers believed in the idea of the priesthood of all believers, which meant that every Christian was in fact a priest and had, for example, the right to read and interpret scripture.
 Tyndale's translation challenged the claim of scriptural basis for Catholic clerical authority.

 Catholic doctrine was also challenged by Tyndale's translation of the Greek μετανοεῖτε (metanoeîte) as repent instead of do penance.
 This translation conflicted with the Catholic Sacrament of Confession.

-Tyndale's translation of scripture backed up the views of reformers like Luther who had taken issue with the Catholic practice of sacramental penance.
-Tyndale believed that it was through faith alone that a person was saved.
-Christ had, by the giving of the Holy Spirit, given the power to forgive sins to his disciples in John 20:20-23.
+Tyndale's translation of scripture was underpinned by he belief that it was Christ alone who had—by the giving of the Holy Spirit—given the power to forgive sins to his disciples.

-Tyndale's position on Christian salvation differed from the views of the Catholic Church, which followed the belief that salvation was granted to those who lived according to Catholic doctrine and thus participated in the Church's seven Sacraments.
-Tyndale's translation challenged the belief that a person had to do penance for their sins to be forgiven by God.
-According to Tyndale's New Testament translation and other Protestant reformers, a believer could repent with a sincere heart, and God would forgive.
+Tyndale's position on Christian salvation differed from the views of the Catholic Church, which followed the belief that salvation was granted to the faithful who maintained the State of Grace by living in charity, faith and hope, and participating in the Church's seven Sacraments in the light of the Church's teaching.
+Tyndale's translation challenged the belief that a repentant person should still do penance for their sins after they were forgiven by God.
+According to Tyndale's New Testament translation and other Protestant reformers, a believer could repent with a sincere heart, and God would forgive without an intent of submission to some formal restitution.

 Tyndale's translation of the Bible challenged the Catholic Church in many other ways.
 For example, Tyndale's translation of the Bible into a vernacular language made it available to the common English-speaking person.
 Tyndale wanted everyone to have access to scripture and gave the common people the ability to read it for themselves but with a decidedly Protestant orientation in the choice of words used and in its annotations, which were suffused with Tyndale's Protestant beliefs.

-The greatest challenge that Tyndale's Bible caused the Catholic Church is best summed up by Tyndale, when he gave one of his primary reasons for translating the Bible: to "cause a boy that driveth the plough to know more scripture than the clergy of the day", many of whom were poorly educated.
+The greatest challenge that Tyndale's Bible caused the Catholic Church is summed up by a later story about Tyndale's reason for translating the Bible: to "cause a boy that driveth the plough to know more scripture than the clergy of the day", many of whom were poorly educated.
+(See Plowboy trope.)
 By this, Tyndale sought to undermine the Catholic Church's authority regarding the access to and interpretation of scripture, which he saw as detrimental.
 To Tyndale, a Roman Catholic priesthood was not needed as an intermediary between a person and God.